 The one-dilution indirect ELISA test was performed essentially as described earlier (Stachyra et al., 2014b), using homologous HA produced in a baculovirus system (Oxford Expression Technologies, UK) and anti-chicken IgY secondary antibodies (Thermo, Germany).

 The competitive ELISA test using ID Screen® Influenza H5 Antibody Competition (ID-Vet, France) was performed, according to the manufacturer’s protocol with sera collected at day 35.
 The results were expressed as S/P values using the cutoff recommended in the manual (S/P = [optical density of sample (S)/optical density of positive control (P)] × 100).
-The test detects subtype–specific antibodies in sera; the manufacturer recommends the following interpretation: S/P < 35%, positive; S/P > 40%, negative; and S/P 35–40%, doubtful result.
+The test detects subtype–specific antibodies in sera and was performed to obtain additional information about anti-HA antibodies level; the manufacturer recommends the following interpretation: S/P < 35%, positive; S/P > 40%, negative; and S/P 35–40%, doubtful result.

 Hemagglutination inhibition (HI)

-The HI test was performed with binding procedures as described previously (Thayer and Beard, 1998) using either heterologous antigen from A/chicken/Belgium/150/1999(H5N2) (DG Animal Health, Netherlands) or homologous antigen prepared from A/turkey/Poland/35/07(H5N1) (National Veterinary Research Institute lab stock).
+The HI test was performed with binding procedures as described previously (Thayer and Beard, 1998) using either distinct heterologous antigen from A/chicken/Belgium/150/1999(H5N2); clade EA-nonGsGD (DG Animal Health, Netherlands), which is commercially available H5 antigen for HI tests and it is routinely used in our lab, or homologous antigen prepared from A/turkey/Poland/35/07(H5N1); clade 2.2 (National Veterinary Research Institute lab stock).
 The HI titer was defined as the reciprocal of the highest dilution of sera that completely inhibited hemagglutination.

 Statistical analysis